Giant magnetoresistance in weakly disordered non-Galilean invariant conductors

 \section{Magnetohydrodynamic description}

-The hydrodynamic equations describe evolution of the electron liquid at time scales longer than the inelastic relaxation time $\tau_{\text{ee}}$ due to electron-electron (e-e) collisions, and spatial scales longer than the corresponding relaxation length $l_{\text{ee}}$.
-At such scales the liquid comes to a local thermal equilibrium, and its state is described by the densities of quantities, which are conserved by e-e collisions, i.e. the densities of particles $n$, energy $\epsilon$, and momentum ${\bf p}$.
+We consider a two-dimensional (2D) electron system.
+The hydrodynamic equations describe evolution of the electron liquid at time scales longer than the inelastic relaxation time $\tau_{\text{ee}}$ due to electron-electron (e-e) collisions and spatial scales longer than the corresponding relaxation length $l_{\text{ee}}$.
+At such scales the liquid comes to a local thermal equilibrium and its state is described by the densities of quantities, which are conserved by e-e collisions, i.e., the densities of particles $n$, energy $\epsilon$, and momentum ${\bf p}$.
 Therefore, hydrodynamic equations describe evolution of $n$, $\epsilon$, and ${\bf p}$.
 Due to local equilibrium of the electron liquid, the evolution equation for energy density can be replaced by the equivalent evolution equation for the entropy density $s$~\cite{LL-V6}.
-In this form the hydrodynamic equations for an electron liquid moving in an static external potential $U(\mathbf{r})$ become
+In this form the hydrodynamic equations for an electron liquid moving in a static external potential $U(\mathbf{r})$ become